TomasSirotek/PongGame/README.md

 All the content and pictures were borrowed from the internet and I DO NOT OWN any of the content taken and will not be published anywhere !
-Codebase that does basic movement of the ball and bounces of the wall were provided by our teachers everything around was made by us :)
+Codebase that does basic movement of the ball and bounces of the wall were provided by our teachers :)

 Mandatory assignment 2022 SCO project posted here on GitHub.